afahad0149/How-To-Think-Like-A-Computer-Scientist/README.md

 # How-To-Think-Like-A-Computer-Scientist
-Implementations of the problems in the chapter-wise exercises shared for the hope of receiving feedback from interested people.
+Implementations of the problems in the chapter-wise exercises from the book How to Think Like a Computer Scientist: Learning with Python 3 by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers.
+Shared for the hope of receiving feedback from interested people.